MileHacker Logo

 Public Transportation Overview

 Seattle's public transportation is managed mainly by King County Metro and Sound Transit.
-It offers various modes for getting around.
+It offers various modes for transportation.

 King County Metro: Operates an extensive network of bus routes throughout Seattle and King County.
-Buses serve nearly every neighborhood, forming a backbone of urban transit.
+Public buses provide service to nearly every neighborhood, forming a backbone of urban transit.

 Sound Transit Services

-• Link Light Rail: Connects SEA directly to The city center Seattle (Westlake Station), Capitol Hill, University of Washington, and Northgate.
+• Link Light Rail: Connects SEA directly to The central area Seattle (Westlake Station), Capitol Hill, University of Washington, and Northgate.

 • Sounder Commuter Rail: Weekday peak-hour service connecting Seattle to Everett (north) and Lakewood (south).